Warbo/chriswarbo-net/blog/2015-01-18-learning_functional_programming.md

 ## Value-Oriented Programming ##

-Most functional programming boils down to *defining values*; asking "what do I want this to be?".
-In contrast, imperative programming (eg. OO or procedural) is about *performing steps*; asking "which action should I perform next?".
+Most functional programming boils down to *defining values*; asking "what should this be?".
+In contrast, imperative programming (eg. OO or procedural) is about *performing steps*; asking "what should happen next?".

-This "value-oriented programming" crops up in a lot of places, some of which I've listed below.
-We can point out the difference using the following simple example:
+This "value-oriented programming" crops up in a lot of places, some of which are explained below.
+We can point out the difference using the following tongue-in-cheek example:

 ```javascript
 // An imperative mindset performs a series of actions